adhilvbh/adhilvbh/README.md

 - 👋 Hi, I’m @adhil aseem
 - 👀 I’m interested in Predictive modelling
-- 🌱 I’m currently looking for a full-time position in Data Science/ Quantitative finance
+- 🌱 I’m currently looking for a full-time position in Data Science
-- 📫 How to reach me ...vbhadhil@gmail.com
+- 📫 How to reach me ...vbhadhil@gmail.com, +91-8281880121

 <!---
 adhilvbh/adhilvbh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.